Early Experience in School Sets the Stage for Later School Success

 "Young children enter kindergarten with a range of cognitive and social skills that contribute to their achievement during kindergarten," says Catherine Jordan, director of SEDL's National Center for Family & Community Connections with Schools.
 "According to our new synthesis of research studies related to school readiness, children who get off to a good start in kindergarten tend to maintain that advantage as they progress through school."

-Readiness: School, Family, & Community Connections is available online or may be ordered from the SEDL Store.
+Readiness: School, Family, & Community Connections is available online.

 Jordan explains, "This finding points out the importance of readiness as a strategy for helping to close the achievement gap.
 In other words, the research suggests that the achievement gap starts early and persists.
 Our challenge is to find strategies that can help all children to experience that critical early success."